Kim Klement-USA TODAY Sports. Pictured: Bryce Harper.

 According to SportsOddsHistory, only one favorite since 2010 has managed to cash tickets for gamblers — Giancarlo Stanton +330 in 2016.
 On average, the odds-on favorite has finished in fourth place.
 In fact, the betting market has done a poor job of predicting much about this longball-hitting event.

 Using the betting odds for each participant since 2010, I calculated the correlation coefficient to determine if there was a relationship between implied probabilities based on the betting odds and the finishing position of hitters as well as the number of home runs each slugger smacked during the Derby.
 A correlation coefficient of 1 indicates perfect correlation, -1 means there’s a perfect negative correlation and zero indicates no correlation.

 The correlation coefficient between the implied probability of a hitter winning and where the player finished in the standings is -0.31.
 The correlation coefficient between the implied probability of a hitter winning and the number of home runs he hit is 0.25.
 This tells us that the betting odds are not predictive of success.

 So, what’s a baseball junkie to do?
 For starters, bet anyone but the favorite.

-Alex Bregman and Kyle Schwarber each opened at +900 on Bovada.
+Alex Bregman and Kyle Schwarber each opened at +900.
 If you were lucky enough to bet on both before the odds moved, you are guaranteed to get one through to the next round when only four hitters will remain.
 As an added bonus, if you believe Harper is one of the most likely players to win it all, the Bregman/Schwarber winner won’t face him until the finals.

 Harper is the sexy pick, but sharp bettors will play the dogs in the Home Run Derby, as they do in most events.